collective/collective.collectionfilter/README.rst

 Mosaic Integration
 ------------------

+Use the package extra to install the required dependencies:

+[buildout]
+    ...
+    eggs +=
+        collective.collectionfilter[mosaic]
+    ...

 The three tiles can be added within the Mosaic editor multiple times.
 Just select them in the ``Insert`` menu and assign a collection to it.
 To show the results of the collection simply add a ``Content Listing`` tile.

-It's possible to use multiple content listings and multiple filters on the same page by specifying additional unique classes in the listing tiles settings and then adding these as selectors in
+It's possible to use multiple content listings and multiple filters on the same page by specifying additional unique classes in the listing tiles settings and then adding these classes to the ``Content Selector`` setting of the filter tile.

 If you want to use filter tiles with a collection then add a content listing tile with the setting to use the query from the context.
-It is also possible to use the ``Embed content`` tile if there is unique selector on your collection view.
+It is also possible to use the ``Embed content`` tile if there is a unique selector on your collection view.